With Treatment

 Call (855) 372-9382 for 24/7 help with treatment.

-Dekalb Addiction Clinic is a methadone clinic in Dekalb County, GA.
-It is located at 455 Winn Way, 30030 zip.
-Dekalb Addiction Clinic provides outpatient methadone/buprenorphine or naltrexone treatment, intensive outpatient treatment and outpatient day treatment or partial hospitalization.
-Dekalb Addiction Clinic provides naltrexone administration and relapse prevention from naltrexone.
+Dekalb Addiction Clinic is a methadone addiction treatment center in Dekalb County, Georgia.
+It is situated at 455 Winn Way, 30030 zip.
+Dekalb Addiction Clinic provides intensive outpatient treatment, outpatient treatment and outpatient methadone/buprenorphine or naltrexone treatment.
+Dekalb Addiction Clinic provides relapse prevention from naltrexone and naltrexone administration.
 Other than methadone treatment, Dekalb Addiction Clinic offers health education services, HIV and AIDS education, support and counseling and family counseling.
-Dekalb Addiction Clinic provides medication-assisted services to women and men.
+Dekalb Addiction Clinic provides medication assisted services to women and men.

-Alliance Recovery Center Decatur is a methadone addiction treatment center in Dekalb County, Georgia.
-It is situated at 1116 East Ponce De Leon Avenue, 30030 zip.
-Alliance Recovery Center Decatur provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
-Alliance Recovery Center Decatur provides buprenorphine maintenance and methadone maintenance.
-Other than methadone treatment, Alliance Recovery Center Decatur offers employment counseling or training, group counseling and hepatitis education, counseling and support.
-Alliance Recovery Center Decatur provides medication assisted services to women and men.
-Alliance Recovery Center Decatur also supports Spanish patients for addiction treatment.
+Alliance Recovery Center Decatur is a methadone clinic in Dekalb County, Georgia.
+It is located at 1116 East Ponce De Leon Avenue, 30030 zip.
+Alliance Recovery Center Decatur provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and regular outpatient treatment.
+Alliance Recovery Center Decatur provides methadone maintenance and buprenorphine maintenance.
+Other than methadone treatment, Alliance Recovery Center Decatur offers substance use education, hepatitis education, counseling and support and family counseling.
+Alliance Recovery Center Decatur provides medication-assisted treatment to women and men.
+Alliance Recovery Center Decatur also supports Spanish patients for drug addiction treatment.

 Methadone is a long-acting opioid agonist medication that is used to treat opioid dependence.
 It works by binding to the same receptors in the brain as other opioids, such as heroin or prescription painkillers, but without producing the same euphoric high.
 This helps to reduce cravings and withdrawal symptoms, making it easier for individuals to maintain abstinence from illicit opioids.
 Methadone is typically administered as a daily oral dose under the supervision of a healthcare provider in a methadone clinic.